tawalabora/server-setup/README.md

 ### 👤 Add User to Existing Server (Use Profile: "User Tools Only")

-Just user-level tools without touching system services - **select profile, no system configuration needed!**
+Just user-level tools without touching system services - **select profile, provide Git credentials for SSH key generation!**

 **Perfect for:** Adding a new developer to an already configured server

+**Note:** This profile includes Git/SSH setup, so git_user_name and git_user_email are required.

 ---